 • If you’re using a breast pump at work, follow a schedule to help your body identify when it’s time to make milk.

-• Skipping a session can have a negative effect on your milk supply so do not skip a session.
+• Skipping a session can have a negative effect on your milk supply so avoid it.